Honesty and Humility

 Honesty and truthfulness will produce a long-lasting reputation.
 However, a lying tongue brings only short-lived benefit.
+Words of truth, like the Word of God are established forever (Psalm 119:89; Isaiah 40:8).
+And the lips that speak truth will endure and be blessed forever.
+However, people with lying tongues will not endure but last only for a moment.
 Whatever advantage which might accrue from lying quickly evaporates as the truth is eventually made known.
 In contrast, truthfulness and honesty have long-term benefits.
 Being truthful and honest with others is important in achieving your goals.
 You may deceive people to get what you want, but you won't keep what you got.
 Once the word gets out that you are a liar and cheat, you won't get it again.
 You won't achieve anything except failure.
 Too often people have burned bridges, ruined their reputation leaving them to change jobs, careers, and locations.

 Coming home from work, a woman stopped at the corner deli to buy a chicken for supper.
 The butcher reached into a barrel, grabbed the last chicken he had, flung it on the scales behind the counter, and told the woman its weight.
 She thought for a moment.
 "I really need a bit more chicken than that," she said.
 "Do you have any larger ones?"
 Without a word, the butcher put the chicken back into the barrel, groped around as though finding another, pulled the same chicken out, and placed it on the scales.
 "This chicken weighs one pound more," he announced.
 The woman pondered her options and then said, "Okay.
 I'll take them both."
 He was caught!
 Honesty and truth show a person with integrity.
 People with integrity beckon the trust and admiration of people.
 God demands that we be honest in all of our dealings.
 With His blessing and favor, what we are able to acquire through honest effort will be enough.
 Even if you are convinced that no one will ever discover your scheme, God will know.
 It is far better to live with transparency and honesty.
 That is how you build a business and good relationships with others.

+Human reasoning teaches that the way to success is through self-elevation, but this is a false assumption.
+Scripture clearly teaches that pride and self-promotion do not exalt people, rather results in dishonor and humiliation.
+God’s Word declares that the arrogant will be humbled through a painful, disgraceful fall.
+Those who maintain a humble spirit will be held in high esteem—if not in this life, then in the next (Proverbs 16:18-19).
 Other than love, humility is the most taught character trait in the New Testament.
 What does it mean to have a humble attitude?
-Humility causes you to see yourself from God's viewpoint and acknowledges God's grace and work in your life Humility gives you an accurate view of yourself.
+Humility causes you to see yourself from God's viewpoint and acknowledges God's grace and work in your life.
+Humility gives you an accurate view of yourself.
 The smaller you become, the more room God has to work in your life.
 D.L.
 Moody said, "God will send no one away empty except those who are full of themselves."
-When we are full of ourselves, we are given God no room to work within us.
+When we are full of ourselves, we are giving God no room to work within us.
 Pride prevents you from progress.
 Humility prepares us to fulfill our purpose.
 Have you ever chosen to not ask for help just to save face?
 Pride can prevent us from asking for help and making progress by telling us we are fine to stay in the same place.